ricardobrg/website/src/docs/deployment/android.md

   'Java binary at:'.
 Then use that fully qualified path replacing `java` (at the end) with `keytool`.
-  If your path includes space-separated names, such as `Program Files`, place quotes around the space-separated names.
-For example: `/"Program Files"/`
+  If your path includes space-separated names, such as `Program Files`, use platform-appropriate notation for the names.
+For example, on Mac/Linux use `Program\ Files`, and on Windows use
+  `"Program Files"`.

 * The `-storetype JKS` tag is only required for Java 9 or newer.
 As of the Java 9 release,